SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

 Functions can have multiple input parameters.
 Where this is the case,
-all of the parameter definitions are written within the function's surrounding parentheses when the functions is defined.
+all of the parameter definitions are written within the function's parentheses when the function is defined.

 This function takes a start and an end index for a half-open range, and works out how many elements the range contains:

 .. testcode:: multipleInputParameters

-   -> func halfOpenRangeLength(startIndex: Int, endIndex: Int) -> Int {
+   -> func halfOpenRangeLength(start: Int, end: Int) -> Int {
-         return endIndex - startIndex
+         return end - start
       }
    -> println(halfOpenRangeLength(1, 10))
    <- 9